Warning: quite a long post. Skipping it might bring consequences that are as bad as skipping your vocab lessons.

 Here’s my story after reaching level 60:

 I got comfortable, very comfortable.
 By this point, my weakest point was vocabulary but for that I could just do a quick google search.
 In terms of grammar, I was with a very solid N3.
-I was able to chat with my Japanese friends with barely any other difficulty except slow typing.
-In other words, I was without any strong goals, I was without a wall to climb through.
-My main goal was Wanikani in 1 year, after all.
-I’ve made it, but then I got lost for 3 months.
+I was able to chat with my Japanese friends with barely any other difficulty besides slow typing.
+On the other hand, I didn’t have a strong sense of direction in terms of where to go next.
+My main goal was Wanikani in 1 year, I’ve made it, but then I got lost for 3 months.
 For 3 months, I didn’t know what to do next.
 This is precisely the reason why it took me 3 months to actually write this Guide.
 Japanese wasn’t captivating anymore.
-Don’t get me wrong, I wasn’t burned out.
-I simply didn’t feel like I had found a new path to follow.
+The thing is… I wasn’t burned out.
+I was simply lacking specific goals in my journey to learn Japanese.

-This is why I insisted on finding a new and harder challenge on the chapter “The level 30 syndrome” and this is why it’s important to do a Level 60 celebration thread for yourself in order to organize your ideas and next goals.
-Even then, the latter didn’t work for me.
-I’ve learned then that the trick is to actually never stop moving forward.
+This is why I advised you to make your studies broader and to start focusing on something other than kanji on chapter “The level 30 syndrome”.
+That is also why it’s important to do a Level 60 celebration thread for yourself in order to organize your ideas and next steps.

 Realize that the journey is far from being over.

-You can rest, but start nibbling on new stuff.
+You can rest and celebrate, but start nibbling on new stuff.
 Find your missing piece of the puzzle.
 Gradually, dedicate more time to it.
 Remember, you started learning Japanese because this challenge attracted you.
 Remind yourself of that exact attraction.
 Remind yourself of how it feels.
 Move forward

 This is the end of the Ultimate Guide.
-I hope it served you well in understanding about how Wanikani works.
+I hope it served you well in understanding how Wanikani works.
 I also hope that it will help you through this journey.
-If you wish to ask me any question or give me a suggestion, please do not hesitate doing so
+If you wish to ask me any question or give me a suggestion, please do not hesitate to do so

 In a world where #dog has 38 times more tags than #human on Instagram, we forget that even though animals are incredible, humans are as beautiful.
-I’ve met Japanese natives and people from this community that I’m sure will be part of my life for at least a couple more years.
-Some of them, I even had the pleasure to meet in real life, days that I’ll make sure to keep in memory.
+I’ve found amazing people (a partner too ) in this community that I’ll be sure to keep for years to come.

 If you are to acknowledge something from this giant Guide, acknowledge that people moving towards the same goal together are stronger.
-Take your time, but try to be part of the History that has yet to be written.
-It will do you good
+Take your time, but try to be part of the History that is being written

 Do we have a deal? #MessageMe in 1 month.
 I’ll be waiting